LunarMinus/Minecraft-Script-API/README.md

 If you can make it better plz do I made this in about 2 hours bcs I don't really know anyhting about nashorn or whatever so yea just copy files

+ALSO I know its really bad code so don't say anything about that.